rhomobile/rhomobile-docs/eb/en/edge/api/barcode.md

 ####Type
 <span class='text-info'>STRING</span>
 ####Description

-<p>Describes the UPC EAN Supplemental mode.</p>
+Describes the UPC EAN Supplemental mode.
 ####Values

 <strong>Possible Values</strong> (<span class='text-info'>STRING</span>):

-* Constant: EB.Barcode.UPCEAN_NONE - String: none
+* Constant: EB.Barcode.UPCEAN_NONE - String: none Supplementals are ignored.
-<p>Supplementals are ignored.</p>

-* Constant: EB.Barcode.UPCEAN_AUTO - String: auto
+* Constant: EB.Barcode.UPCEAN_AUTO - String: auto Auto-discriminates supplementals.
-<p>Auto-discriminates supplementals.</p>

-* Constant: EB.Barcode.UPCEAN_ALWAYS - String: always
-<p>Will not decode upc/ean without supplementals.</p>
+* Constant: EB.Barcode.UPCEAN_ALWAYS - String: always Will not decode upc/ean without supplementals.

-* Constant: EB.Barcode.UPCEAN_SMART - String: smart
-<p>The decoder will return the decoded value of the main block right away if it does not belong to any of the supplemental types.
+* Constant: EB.Barcode.UPCEAN_SMART - String: smart The decoder will return the decoded value of the main block right away if it does not belong to any of the supplemental types.
 If the barcode starts with one of the prefixes it will search the image more aggressively for a supplemental.
-The scanner will try to scan the supplemental if it is present but if that fails, the main barcode will be returned.</p>
+The scanner will try to scan the supplemental if it is present but if that fails, the main barcode will be returned.

-* Constant: EB.Barcode.UPCEAN_379 - String: 378or379
-<p>Auto-discriminates supplemental for upc/ean codes starting with 378 or 379.
+* Constant: EB.Barcode.UPCEAN_379 - String: 378or379 Auto-discriminates supplemental for upc/ean codes starting with 378 or 379.
 Will disable reading of supplementals for any other upc/ean barcodes not starting with these values.
-The supplemental will be scanned if present but if scanning fails then the main barcode will be returned.</p>
+The supplemental will be scanned if present but if scanning fails then the main barcode will be returned.

-* Constant: EB.Barcode.UPCEAN_979 - String: 978or979
-<p>Auto-discriminates supplemental for upc/ean codes starting with 978 or 979.
+* Constant: EB.Barcode.UPCEAN_979 - String: 978or979 Auto-discriminates supplemental for upc/ean codes starting with 978 or 979.
 Will disable reading of supplementals for any other upc/ean barcodes not starting with these values.
-The supplemental will be scanned if present but if scanning fails then the main barcode will be returned.</p>
+The supplemental will be scanned if present but if scanning fails then the main barcode will be returned.

-* Constant: EB.Barcode.UPCEAN_439 - String: 414or419or434or439
-<p>Auto-discriminates supplemental for upc/ean codes starting with 414 or 419 or 434 or 439.
+* Constant: EB.Barcode.UPCEAN_439 - String: 414or419or434or439 Auto-discriminates supplemental for upc/ean codes starting with 414 or 419 or 434 or 439.
 Will disable reading of supplementals for any other upc/ean barcodes not starting with these values.
-The supplemental will be scanned if present but if scanning fails then the main barcode will be returned.</p>
+The supplemental will be scanned if present but if scanning fails then the main barcode will be returned.
 ####Access